Aetherinox/searxico-worker/README.md

 <br />

-## Adding Your Favicon Worker to SearXNG
+## Step 4: Adding Your Favicon Worker to SearXNG
 To use your new Favicon grabber service with SearXNG, we need to create a new file within SearXNG.

 ```shell